commercetools/commercetools-sdk-typescript/examples/datadog-express-apm/container-agent/README.md

 ### Start the application

-1. After the installation completes, run `docker compose up` in the `src` folder to start the development server.
+1. After the installation completes, run `docker compose up` in the root folder to start the development server.
 2. Curl or send a request using any HTTP client to the following endpoints:

 ```http